LuanRT/YouTube.js/examples/livechat/README.md

 - `chat-update`

-  Emitted when a new chat action is received.
+  Fired when a new chat action is received.

   Arguments:
   | Type | Description |